-Sexual Orientation - describes someone's continual (not just one time) attraction -- it can be a physical, sexual, and/or emotional attraction -- to a group of people.
-We'll get into the different groupings of people in our letter soup discussion below.
-Now the important thing to remember about someone's sexual orientation is that the definition doesn't mention any sexual acts.
-Let's make this idea into an example.
-If a guy receives oral sex from another guy BUT he does not have a continual attraction to men, then that 1 sexual act does NOT define his sexual orientation.
+Sexual Orientation — describes someone's continual (not just one time) attraction — it can be a physical, sexual, and/or emotional attraction — to a group of people.
+The important thing to remember about someone's sexual orientation is that the definition doesn't mention any sexual acts.
+For example, if a guy receives oral sex from another guy BUT he does not have a continual attraction to men, then that 1 sexual act does NOT define his sexual orientation.
 However, his behavior does mean that he has had sex with another man (your actions don't disappear just because you don't identify as a different sexual orientation.)

 Transgender — a person who has a gender at odds with their physical sex assigned at birth, and a social gender at adds with his or her genitals.
 Transgender is unique in this "alphabet soup" of sexuality because it doesn't really refer to a sexual orientation.
 However, in our society, we tend to put together all "groups" of people that are "different."
 So, people who identify as transgender are considered part of the LGBTQQIA community.
 Transgender people are those whose psychological self ("gender identity") differs from the social expectations for the physical sex they were born with.
 Transgender people may have any sexual orientation